 Mistake # 3: No Story

 My students do this in their writing.
 Here’s what I have discovered after countless conversations about this phenomenon.
-The students have a clear picture of what they want to say, and they want to appeal to a general audience.
-So they generalize in the hopes that a reader will picture what they are picturing.
-I can empathize with the thinking, but they are forgetting the stories that mean the most to them, which are particular and very concrete, not vague.
+The students have a clear picture of what they they are talking about, but they want to appeal to a general audience.
+So they generalize!
+They hope that through generalizing more readers will be able to picture see what they are seeing.
+Although I can empathize with the thinking, they are forgetting the stories that mean the most to them, stories that have universal themes, are particular and very concrete.

 This is the trap some teacher bloggers fall into.
 The worst is when the blogger invokes the reader with “we.”
 Please don’t do this to me as the reader.
 Don’t speak vaguely, then nudge me, and say “right?”
-I’ll get downright hostile.
-“Wait, you wrote a rambling pointless post, and now you want to bring me into this?”
+I’m sorry, I don’t know what you’re saying, and please don’t bring me into it.
 And that’s when I take an extended break from that blog.

 Step 1: Tell a transformation story.
 It’s not just about story-telling.
 It’s about a certain kind of story-telling.
 People like transformation stories.
 I love to watch movies about characters that work their way through a difficult conflict and come out changed.
 You do too.
 Why not put that in your posts.